Letters From Swaziland

 I had planned to be in London by today but that has proven impossible for there is simply too much in Italy to pass by so quickly.
 I can’t remember where I wrote last, but I believe it was in Rome.

 Since Rome I’ve traveled much and have met an enlightened friend with whom I am traveling.
-We went south to Naples & Pompey and then spent about three or four days on the Amalfi coast south of Naples and near the Isle of Capri.
+We went south to Naples and then spent about three or four days at Positano on the Amalfi coast south of Naples and near the Isle of Capri.
 It was also near the city of Salerno which as you may remember is where the US Army landed in 1943 or 44.
 The Amalfi coast is a region where 3000 foot mountains drop nearly vertically into the Mediterranean.
 Yet all along this steep coast towns and farms have precariously perched themselves.
-It is the most beautiful and best this time of year when flowers are in blossom and most of the tourists still at home.
+It is the most beautiful and best this time of year when flowers are in blossom and most of the tourists are still at home.

 From there I returned north stopping at the ruins of Pompey beneath Vesuvius and then on back to Rome.
 After another two days in Rome, it was north to Florence for four days.